UVa-Calvision/dd4hep-rivanna/README.md

 cd container
 source build.sh
 ```
-This will create your contianer and link it to your ~/apptainer directory.
+This will create an alma8 contianer and link it to your ~/apptainer directory.
+The def file can be easily modified to build alma9.

 Build cvmfsexec
 ---